Contact our corporate or local offices directly.

 Management is performed through the Projects page of the Workspace's browser interface.
 New projects can be created through this interface, or through the Create Project dialog in Altium Designer.

-You can also access a detailed, CAD-centric view of the project which offers Design, Supply, Releases and History view options:
+You can also access a detailed, CAD-centric view of the project which offers Design, Simulation, Releases, History, and Assembly view options:

 A key aspect of design projects managed within a Workspace is the ability to create and share a release Build Package with others.
 When shared directly with your manufacturer it can then be thought of as a Manufacturing Package, since it is the package that the manufacturer can browse, download and use to fabricate and assemble the board.